Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 	- Trial of a different mode

 ### Tidal Volume $V_{\text{T}}$
+- The tidal volume is 7 mL/kg in a normally breathing patient
 - Most applicable to volume cycled modes (AC, SIMV)
 - Initial values should be weight based with:
-	- Healthy lungs 10mL/kg of ideal body weight (as in neurological catastrophy, drug overdose)
+	- Healthy lungs 10 mL/kg of ideal body weight (as in neurological catastrophe, drug overdose)
-	- COPD 8mL/kg
+	- COPD 8 mL/kg
-	- ARDS 6mL/kg
+	- ARDS 6 mL/kg
 - Higher $V_{\text{T}}$ leads to ↓ $P_\text{a}\ce{CO2}$, ↑ pH and ↑ $P_{\text{plateau}}$ and vice versa

 ### Respiratory Rate